Hank Green: Companies, events, and philanthropy

-In 2007, brothers John and Hank introduced the annual charity project titled the Project for Awesome (P4A), a project in which YouTube users take two days, originally in mid-December, to create videos promoting charities or nonprofit organizations of their choosing.
-The total amount of money raised every year has continued to incrementally increase (with the exception of 2011).
+In 2007, the brothers introduced an annual charity project, the Project for Awesome (P4A), in which YouTube users take two days, originally in mid-December, to create videos promoting charities or nonprofit organizations of their choice.
+The amount of money raised has increased every year (with the exception of 2011).
 In 2021, the event was moved to late February, and a record $2,368,016 was raised.